 The portfolio is a self-presentation tool that creatively communicates the students' design outlook and level of development through a variety of media and skill sets.
-The portfolio should include a selection of design works, and at least one example of the development of design work, in the area of interest (architecture or interior architecture and design).
+The portfolio should include a selection of design works in the area of interest (architecture or interior architecture and design).